SignalGo/SignalGo-full-net/README.md

 Install-Package SignalGo.JavaScript.Client

-# Wana make SignalGo better? or you wanna new features etc?
+# Wanna make SignalGo better? or you wanna new features etc?
 Just create new issues I will help you fast.

 Call me on Telegram: